The Incomes Register has added new instructions for using the technical interface12/4/2020

 The recommended size of a record is a maximum of 3,000 reports.
 If you plan to submit over 100,000 reports during a single day, please contact the Incomes Register to agree on a suitable time for submitting the reports.
 If you send multiple records from an SFTP account, it is recommended that you submit them one after another and take into account the renaming practices.

 After submitting the record, you should wait at least five minutes before you start requesting processing feedback in the SFTP interface and deferred Web Service interface.
-The specified recommendations regarding records have been published in Section 4 of the technical documentation for data delivery (in Finnish).
-The document will be published in English at a later date.
+The specified recommendations regarding records have been published in Section 4 of the technical documentation for data delivery The document Technical interface – Distribution of data from the Incomes Register will be published in English at a later date.

 Submit large volumes via the SFTP or deferred Web Service interface